 • Excellent customer service, great prices, two week arrival from date of order, wish pharmacies here were this good.

-Canada Drugs Online:
+Canada Online:

-• Good experience, prompt (7 – 10) days service getting my Erfa thyroid
+• Good experience, prompt (7-10) days service getting my Erfa thyroid

 What has been your experience with online Canadian Pharmacies?
 Do I need to remove any from the Options for Thyroid Treatment for any reason?
 Do I need to add any?

-Recent blog posts worth reading:
+Other blog posts worth reading:

 Read a guy’s email to me about his experience with doctors being afraid of HC, which patients know is safe and WORKS!